In This Article

 Conclusion

-In this tutorial, you learned how to use Selenium to do basic actions in your browser, such as clicking, scrolling, and typing.
-If you want to learn more about what you can do using Selenium, these video series are an awesome resource.
+In this tutorial, you learned how to use Selenium to do basic actions in your web browser, such as clicking, scrolling, and typing.
+If you want to learn more about what you can do using Selenium, these video series are an excellent resource.

 For more web scraping tutorials, you're welcome to read our How To section .